Zeppelin Bridge

 The Zeppelin Bridge (German: Zeppelinbrücke) is a road and tram bridge over the Elster basin in Leipzig.
-It connects the districts of Mitte (neighborhood Zentrum-West) and Altwest (neighborhood Altlindenau).
+It connects the districts of Mitte (locality Zentrum-Nordwest) and Altwest (locality Altlindenau).
 It is under monument protection.

 Location and importance for traffic

 The Zeppelin Bridge carries the Jahnallee (Bundesstraße 87) with two lanes in each direction, a double-track tram line and a combined pedestrian and cycle path on both sides over the Elster basin.
 Since 2020, one lane has been used for cycling in each direction (initially as a pop-up bicycle lane, later marked off), so that one lane for motorized private transport, one cycle lane and one sidewalk are available in each direction.

 Leipzig is divided into an eastern and western area by the Leipzig Riverside Forest and the Elsteraue, between which there are only a few transport connections.
 The Zeppelin Bridge in the course of Jahnallee represents an important east–west connection within the road network of the city of Leipzig, as four important tram lines of the Leipzig Transport Company (LVB) run over the double-track route.
 The Zeppelin Bridge thus forms one of two existing east–west routes in the Leipzig tram network.